hugomg/xjump-sdl/README.md

     This version of xjump tries to keep the interface closer to the original xjump.
     For example, it launches straight into the game instead of into a menu.
-    The smooth scrolling feature is inspired by GNUJump though :)
+    The smooth scrolling feature is inspired by GNUjump though :)

 2. How do I make things look like they did in the classic xjump?

-    Use the following command-line flags: `xjump --hard-scroll --theme classic `.
+    Use the following command-line flags: `xjump --hard-scroll --theme classic `